MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setwindowshookexw.md

 </dl>
 </td>
 <td width="60%">
 Installs a hook procedure that monitors messages before the system sends them to the destination window procedure.
-For more information, see the <a href="/previous-versions/windows/desktop/legacy/ms644975(v=vs.85)">CallWndProc</a> hook procedure.
+For more information, see the [CallWindowProcW function](nf-winuser-callwindowprocw.md)/[CallWindowProcA function](nf-winuser-callwindowproca.md) hook procedure.

 </td>
 </tr>